 To me that tells customers they should just accept the rate they’re given because it’s already rock bottom.

-But I always recommend negotiating your mortgage rate, no matter how good or low it might be.
+Regardless, I always recommend negotiating your mortgage rate, no matter how good or low it might be.
 There’s always room to go lower.

 All in all, it appears as if Costco is just another avenue to go down while shopping for a mortgage, which isn’t necessarily a bad thing.
 More options are always good.

 I certainly wouldn’t rely on Costco to find you the best mortgage out there though.
 You should also shop around beyond Costco to make sure you exhaust all options.

 This includes checking out other online lenders, visiting a local bank or two, a credit union, and speaking with a mortgage broker or three.
 Don’t cut corners!